 Be sure to make water the subject and not an accent to the image.
 Water alone is beautiful and mysterious and your challenge is to explore all of its potential as a subject.

 Assignment #5: Leading Lines

 A classic assignment in photography schools, 'leading lines' is a popular and fun subject.
-The goal for this assignment is to learn how to direct the viewer to your subject using lines.
+The goal of this assignment is to learn how to direct the viewer to your subject using lines.

 - Choose a subject then look around for lines in the scene that you can use to 'lead' the viewer to the subject.

-- Or, find an interesting line then determine what the subject of your photograph is.
+- Find an interesting line then determine what the subject of your photograph is.

 Use this assignment as an excuse to take an afternoon photo excursion.
-Walk downtown or in the woods and look around you for interesting lines that lead the eye to a subject (any subject).
-There is an amazing assortment of lines out there in the world and once you begin to see them, you won't be able to stop (and that's great for your photographs).
+Walk downtown or in the woods and look around you for interesting lines that lead the eye to a subject.
+There is an amazing assortment of lines out there in the world and once you begin to see them, you won't be able to stop.

 Assignment #6: Perspective